A Tale of Two Scripts: Transliteration and Post-Correction for Judeo-Arabic: Approach

 \subsection{Post-Correction}

 While transliteration maps JA text from Hebrew to Arabic script, it does not guarantee orthographic or grammatical correctness.
-To address these challenges, we introduce a post-correction stage aimed at producing fluent and orthographically correct Arabic.
-We treat this as an MSA GEC task and explore applying both publicly available pretrained MSA GEC systems and LLMs.
+To address these challenges, we introduce a post-correction stage aimed at producing fluent, orthographically correct Arabic.
+We treat this as a Modern Standard Arabic (MSA) GEC task and explore both publicly available pretrained MSA GEC systems and LLMs.

-For pretrained systems, we use the sequence-to-sequence (Seq2Seq) models developed by \newcite{alhafni-etal-2023-advancements}, including their best-performing vanilla model as well as variants that incorporate additional signals such as morphological preprocessing and grammatical error detection.
-We also evaluate the recently introduced text editing GEC system by \newcite{alhafni2025enhancing}, which reformulates GEC as a sequence tagging problem.
+For pretrained systems, we use the sequence-to-sequence models developed by \newcite{alhafni-etal-2023-advancements}, including their best-performing vanilla model (Seq2Seq) as well as variants that incorporate additional signals such as morphological preprocessing and grammatical error detection (Seq2Seq+MG).
+We also evaluate the recently introduced text editing GEC system by \newcite{alhafni-habash-2025-enhancing}, which reformulates GEC as a sequence tagging problem (\textsc{sweet}).

-In addition, we evaluate the use of LLMs as general-purpose Arabic GEC systems.
+In addition, we evaluate LLMs as general-purpose Arabic GEC systems.
 We experiment with GPT-3.5-turbo and GPT-4o, along with two open-source Arabic-centric models: Fanar \cite{fanar2025} and Jais-13B-Chat \cite{sengupta2023jais}.
 GPT-3.5-turbo, GPT-4o, and Fanar are accessed through the OpenAI API, while Jais is prompted using Hugging Face Transformers \cite{wolf-etal-2020-transformers}.
-Following the prompting strategy of \newcite{alhafni2025enhancing}, we use English prompts in a zero-shot setting (Table~\ref{tab:prompts} Appendix~\ref{app:prompts}).
+Following the prompting strategy of \newcite{alhafni-habash-2025-enhancing}, we use English prompts in a zero-shot setting (Table~\ref{tab:prompts} Appendix~\ref{app:prompts}).